Generative AI Tools Available at UW–Madison

 Creative image generation and text effects

-Commercially safer image generation (Adobe Stock/licensed/public-domain training data)
+Commercially safer image generation (Adobe Stock, licensed, and public-domain training data)

 Follow unit rules; generally fine for creative content